Hotel Marriott Chateau Champlain

 1050 de la Gauchetière ouest

 Canadian Council for Refugees Fall Consultation

-Join us to explore questions affecting refugee protection and newcomer settlement at the Canadian Council for Refugees Fall Consultation.
+Join more than 300 others in Montreal to explore current issues affecting refugee protection and newcomer settlement at our Fall Consultation.
 All are welcome to participate!

-With views from all Canadian provinces and with participants in fields as diverse as the law and access to education, the conference offers opportunities for professional development, networking and strategy.
+With views from all Canadian provinces and with experts in diverse fields, the Consultation offers opportunities for professional development, networking and strategy.

 If you are with a CCR member organization, register here.